 - Follow the manufacturer’s instructions for proper charging and unplug the device when done.

-- Never use an e-mobility device with a battery pack that has been modified/reworked by unqualified personnel or with re-purposed or used cells
+- Never use an micromobility device with a battery pack that has been modified/reworked by unqualified personnel or with re-purposed or used cells.

 - NEVER throw lithium batteries into the trash or general recycling.
 Instead, take them to your local battery recycler or hazardous waste collection center.

-Because collisions with motor vehicles and user-control issues are the most common hazards, CPSC urges consumers to do the following:
+Because collisions with motor vehicles and control issues are leading hazards, CPSC urges consumers to do the following:

 - Before riding, make sure to check for any damage, which includes examining the handlebars, brakes, throttle, bell, lights, tires, cables and frame.

 - See and be seen.
 Most deaths involve motor vehicles.
-Many micromobility products are small, quick, and silent, making it difficult for others to spot you, especially in parking lots and structures.
+Many micromobility products are small, quick, and quiet, making it difficult for others to spot you, especially in parking lots and structures.

 - Expect vehicle drivers and pedestrians not to see you; slow down and stay aware of your surroundings.